zencart/documentation/content/user/products/linked_product.md

 ### Why would you use a Linked Product?

-The short answer is, to make it easier for your customers to discover a specific product, no matter how they navigate your site.
+To make it easier for your customers to discover a specific product, no matter how they navigate your site.

 Let's say that your site sells TVs.
 Nothing but TVs.
 Seems simple till you think of the amount of listings.
 There's the obvious of which manufacturer, size, resolution, and web-ready are just a few.
 But,  there are a lot more considerations from the customer's view point.
 Does the TV have HDMI inputs?
 How many does it have?
 Is it compatible as a computer monitor?
 Will I need a DisplayPort to HDMI adapter?
 What are the audio out capabilities?
 RCA?
 Optical?
 Plain 3.5 mini-jack?